zimaxnet/engram/docs/sop/azure-ai-configuration.md

 - Cost optimization (routes simple queries to cheaper models)
 - Automatic fallback and load balancing
 - Single endpoint for multiple models
+- Works with APIM Gateway for unified access control and monitoring

 ### 1a.
 Azure APIM Gateway (Alternative for Chat)